 Placing an antenna and external electrical connections is never an ideal process: compromises must be made that try to minimize the impact on aesthetics and maximize RF reception and accessibility.

 While far from ideal, I frequently place the antenna in the dark reaches under the tender chassis.
-The RF engineers are going to jump all over me for doing so because there’s a lot of metal in a nearby plane parallel to the antenna axis – the location “works”, but reception range takes a hit.
-The figure below is a typical example of mounting for the antenna, electrical switch, and charging plug.
+The RF engineers are going to jump all over me for doing so because there’s a lot of metal in a nearby plane parallel to the antenna axis – the location “works,” but the reception range takes a hit.
+The Figure below is a typical example of mounting for the antenna, an electrical switch, and a charging plug.

 Sometimes, when the tender has a coal load, the antenna can be hidden underneath a “coal cloth” on the top of the tender.
-This strategy sometimes improves reception when there is an opening beneath the coal load where the antenna can be placed.
+This strategy sometimes improves reception when there is an opening beneath the coal load where you can place the antenna.
 Frequently the original coal “load” is either mounted with screws (if you look carefully) or is easily pried off with the mounting board.
 See Figure below.